-Participants must register online (or by paper form) and pay an annual fee, which allows you to accumulate hours for 365 days.
+Participants must register online (or by paper form) and pay an annual fee (or be a an individual membership of OHC), which allows you to accumulate hours for 365 days.
 You may join the program at any time, however hours only count that are accrued after joining.
 Logs may be turned in anytime an achievement level is reached.
 Our office will keep record of your hours.

 The fee is $25 for adults (ages 18 and over) and $10 for youth (ages 17 & under).
 This program awards the rider, so you can utilize as many horses as you would like while participating and may ride in any state if the type of riding qualifies.
 Horses can be of any breed and do not need to be registered or owned by the rider (if permission to ride them has been properly obtained).

 Riders may track their hours doing any of the following non-competitive, non-compensated activities for riding/work.
 Participant must be riding on the horse or in the driver seat.

 Hours that do NOT count are any non-riding activities or compensated activities, such as:

 - Tacking Up